11 Best Resorts in Kauai (Luxury Hotels and Condos)

 6) Whalers Cove

-Tucked away on the sunny South Shore, Whalers Cove is one of the best places to stay in Kauai if you’re looking for a small, upscale low-rise development of super spacious, oceanfront condos.
+Whalers Cove is one of the best places to stay on Kauai if you’re looking for a small, upscale low-rise development of super spacious, oceanfront condos.

 The one-, two- and three-bedroom Poipu accommodations are privately owned.
 They start at a whopping 1,400 sq. ft in size.